 By: Lodro Rinzler

-There is a beautiful Buddhist text dating back to the 14th century known as the 37 Practices of a Bodhisattva.
+There is a beautiful Buddhist text dating back to the fourteenth century known as the 37 Practices of a Bodhisattva.
 Bodhi can be translated from Sanskrit as "open" or "awake" while sattva can be translated as "being," so it is an open-hearted being.
-A meditation master known as Ngulchu Thogme composed these verses so that we could live a full life with open-hearts, in order to be helpful to those around us.
+A meditation master known as Ngulchu Thogme composed these verses so that we could live a full life with open hearts, in order to be helpful to those around us.
 Many of these practices revolve around applying virtue to even the toughest of our everyday situations.
 For example:

 Is the practice of a Bodhisattva.

 When we hear that someone says something even remotely negative about us, our initial instinct may be to harden our hearts and retaliate.
 You might think, "That jerk.
 I trusted them and now they're spreading all these lies and gossip about me."
 Armed with an iPhone, you can be three texts deep accusing them before you even know you're reacting negatively.
 So when you find yourself the victim of other peoples' mindless speech, it's a good time to put your meditation training to work and pause before responding.

 It's important to realize that you have complete control over how you work with your speech, but zero control over what comes out of the mouths of others.
 Let's say you date someone for a while, break it off, try to be extremely kind in the break-up, and walk away wishing that person well.
 You vow not to say a mean word about them.
 You're feeling pretty good about yourself, acting like a deeply spiritual breaker-upper.